Exor (EXO) H1 2024 earnings summary

 H1 2024 earnings summary

-Transitioned to investment entity reporting under IFRS 10 from January 1, 2024, resulting in a one-off positive impact of €11.8–€12.15 billion in the income statement.
+Transitioned to investment entity reporting under IFRS 10 from 1 January 2024, resulting in a one-off gain of €11.8–€12.15 billion in the income statement and deconsolidation of subsidiaries.

 Financial highlights